The-going/evlproject/content/core/benchmarks/_index.md

 interrupt](https://www.kernel.org/doc/htmldocs/kernel-api/API-request-threaded-irq.html)
 the [latmus application]({{< relref "core/testing.md#latmus-program"
->}}) monitors, since this behavior is built in the generic GPIOLIB driver.
+>}}) monitors, since this behavior is built in the generic GPIOLIB driver, and forced by PREEMPT_RT for most interrupts anyway.
 The overhead involved in waiting for a context switch to be performed to the threaded handler increases the latency under stress load.
 Disabling IRQ threading entirely in a single kernel configuration (i.e. without EVL) would be the wrong option though, making the latency figures generally really bad.
 However, you can